-There are options available for bad credit home loans, rural housing, accessible housing for individuals with disabilities and more.
-In addition to mortgages, there are a few government programs that provide housing grants to local agencies in order to help low-income families afford a home.
+There are options for bad credit home loans, rural housing, accessible housing for people with disabilities and more.
+In addition to mortgages, there are a few government programs that give housing grants to help low-income families afford a home.

 Note: Any service member who receives a dishonorable discharge will not be eligible for a VA loan.

 FHA loans are mortgages that are backed by the government and insured by the Federal Housing Administration.
-These types of loans are popular amongst first-time homebuyers because they typically require lower minimum credit scores and down payments than conventional loans.
-However, FHA loans can only be use for purchasing a primary residence, and all properties must meet guidelines established by the HUD.
-Some of the primary advantages of an FHA home loan include the following:
+These types of loans are popular for first-time homebuyers because you can have a lower credit score and down payment than conventional loans.
+However, FHA loans can only be used for a primary residence.
+That means you can’t use them for investment properties.
+Plus, all properties need to meet the HUD’s rules.

-A USDA home loan is a mortgage that is subsidized by the U.S. Department of Agriculture in order to assist the development of rural parts of the country.
-These mortgages provide some of the best terms in a housing loan, such as zero down payment and low mortgage interest rates.
+A USDA home loan is a mortgage that is subsidized by the U.S. Department of Agriculture.
+These loans are meant to help people who live in rural parts of the country.
+These mortgages have some of the best terms in a housing loan, such as zero down payment and low mortgage interest rates.

 o Additional taxes.